biostatsPMH/BiostatsUHNplus/README.md

 <img src="man/figures/ae_detail_timeline_plot.png" width="100%" />

 The next plot summarizes timeline by AE category.
+Fonts, colours, symbols, column widths (character length) and time unit are customized.

+The *width*, *height* and *scale* parameters in ggsave() can also be modified to fit large plot.

 ``` r
 library(ggplot2);